 Disclaimer: Identities are kept confidential.
 The advice given here should be taken at your own risk.
 If you are having true mental or physical issues, please seek professional assistance.

-I wanted to be considered for one of these roles and reached out to the Hiring Manager who abruptly said "no one in this team can take on either of these roles and succeed".
+I wanted to be considered for one of these roles and reached out to the hiring manager who abruptly said, "No one in this team can take on either of these roles and succeed."
 Of course not, we're not his "mates".
-I pointed out that the entire leadership team is male and 80% of the team are male and were there plans to include gender diversity in the team?
+I pointed out that the entire leadership team is male and 80% of the team is male and were there plans to include gender diversity in the team?
 Crickets.
 How do I approach this internal red tape with HR without getting fired?